zeyongj/Spaceship-Titanic/README.md

-# Titanic: Machine Learning from Disaster
+# Spaceship Titanic: Predict which passengers are transported to an alternate dimension

-This repository contains the code for my submission to the Titanic: Machine Learning from Disaster competition on Kaggle.
+This repository contains the code for my submission to the Spaceship Titanic: Predict which passengers are transported to an alternate dimension competition on Kaggle.

 ## Project Overview